 Indigenous Studies is a multi-disciplinary examination, analysis, and reflection upon Indigenous experiences in Canada and around the world.
 This exploration, based in Western and Indigenous epistemologies, aims to develop a more complex understanding of this experience in its many dimensions: political, economic, social, cultural, and spiritual.
 The Chanie Wenjack School for Indigenous Studies offers a wide variety of courses allowing students to explore a particular aspect of this experience as well as opportunities for studying their interrelatedness.
 The knowledge gained forms a foundation for working more effectively with Indigenous peoples.
-The School also collaborates with the School of Business through the Specialization in Niigaaniiwin-The Art of Leading and with the School of the Environment in offering the Indigenous Environmental Studies/ Science program.
+The School also collaborates with the School of Business through the Specialization in Niigaaniiwin-The Art of Leading and with the School of the Environment in offering the Indigenous Environmental Studies & Sciences program.

-- For the Diploma in Foundations of Indigenous Learning, see below. - For the Bachelor of Arts and Bachelor of Science Programs in Indigenous Environmental Studies/Science, and the Diploma in Indigenous Environmental Studies/Science, see Indigenous Environmental Studies/Science (see p.
-249). - For the Bachelor of Business Administration Specialization in Niigaaniiwin-The Art of Leading, see Business Administration (see p.
-71). - For the Option in Indigenous Reconciliation & Resurgence, see p.
-384. - Courses fulfilling the Indigenous Course Requirement (see p.
+- For the Diploma in Foundations of Indigenous Learning, see below. - For the Bachelor of Arts program, Bachelor of Science program, minor, and Diploma in Indigenous Environmental Studies & Sciences, see Indigenous Environmental Studies & Sciences (see p.
+252). - For the Bachelor of Business Administration Specialization in Niigaaniiwin-The Art of Leading, see Business Administration (see p.
+70). - For the Option in Indigenous Reconciliation & Resurgence, see p.
+388. - Courses fulfilling the Indigenous Course Requirement (see p.
 17) are marked "ICR" in the individual course descriptions.